What happens to hardwood when it gets wet

 Wood is hygroscopic — it absorbs and releases moisture from the surrounding air and any liquid it contacts.
 When a hardwood floor gets soaked, the boards swell across their width, pushing up against each other.
 You see this as cupping (board edges raised higher than the center), crowning (center raised), or end-checking and surface cracks as the wood dries unevenly.
 Engineered hardwood with a real wood top layer behaves similarly but can delaminate at the glue line.
 Laminate flooring is not real wood and almost always needs replacement after a soak because its fiberboard core swells permanently.

-Standing water on a hardwood floor needs to be extracted with truck-mounted or weighted hard-surface extractors within hours, not days.
-Once water seeps into the subfloor or wall cavities, it keeps the boards humid from below — and that is where unsalvageable damage starts.
-Professional structural drying uses air movers to create laminar airflow across the boards, plus calibrated dehumidifiers (often LGR or desiccant units) to pull moisture out of the air faster than it can re-enter the wood.
-Restoration teams take moisture readings on the boards and the subfloor every 12-24 hours and adjust equipment until readings hit the drying target.
+Standing water on a hardwood floor should be extracted with appropriate hard-surface extraction methods as soon as conditions allow.
+Once water seeps into the subfloor or wall cavities, it can keep the boards humid from below and increase the risk of material damage.
+Professional structural drying uses air movers to create airflow across the boards, plus calibrated dehumidifiers (often LGR or desiccant units) to manage moisture in the air.
+Restoration teams take moisture readings on the boards and the subfloor at regular intervals and adjust equipment until readings support repair decisions.

 When hardwood floors can be saved versus replaced

-Solid hardwood that was hit with Category 1 water (clean supply-line water) caught within the first day, with moisture readings brought down inside a week, has a reasonable chance of being dried in place.
-Sand and refinish removes residual cupping in many cases.
-Engineered hardwood with cupping but no delamination can sometimes be saved the same way.
-Replacement is usually necessary when boards are saturated with Category 2 or 3 water (gray or black water, including sewage), when subfloor swelling has lifted the floor system, when delamination has started on engineered planks, or when the loss went undetected for more than 72 hours and mold has started inside the floor cavity.
+Solid hardwood affected by Category 1 water (clean supply-line water) may be a candidate for drying in place when the loss is addressed early and moisture readings trend back toward dry-standard targets.
+Sand and refinish can help address residual cupping in some cases.
+Engineered hardwood with cupping but no delamination may also be evaluated for drying.
+Replacement is more likely when boards are saturated with Category 2 or 3 water (gray or black water, including sewage), when subfloor swelling has lifted the floor system, when delamination has started on engineered planks, or when prolonged moisture has created mold or material-condition concerns inside the floor cavity.

 What your insurance adjuster needs to see